enmanuelduran/enmascript/content/articles/2019-07-15-efficient-behavioral-tracking-in-javascript-applications.md

 }
 ```

-Very simple, the `request` method just verifies that all the tracked elements have the correct properties passed, it serves as a centralized filter and as a centralized request's tracking dictionary, This approach is straight forward and scales very well because you have all the tracked URL's in a single place which allows you to add and delete on demand easily.
+Very simple, the `request` method just verifies that all the tracked elements have the correct properties passed, it serves as a centralized filter and as a centralized request's tracking dictionary, This approach is straight forward and scales very well because you have all the tracked URL's in a single place which allows you to add and delete on demand quickly.

+As stated at the beginning, this article's intention is to show the good and the bad parts of each tracking implementation so that you can decide which one is better for you and your team.

-Ok guys that is it for this article, I hope you have enjoyed it, if you did remember that you can share it with your friends or leave a comment on reddit or twitter by clicking on the social links.
+That is it for now, I hope you have enjoyed it -- if you did, remember that you can share it with your friends or leave a comment on reddit or twitter by clicking on the social links.

 See you in the next one!